Katherine López

 Share on

-Future veterinarian overcomes adversity to pursue her passion for animal welfare at UTCVM
+Future veterinarian overcomes adversity to pursue her passion for animal welfare at the UT College of Veterinary Medicine

 Where are you from, and how did your journey lead to you pursuing a Doctor of Veterinary Medicine degree at the University of Tennessee College of Veterinary Medicine (UTCVM)?

 I am from a small town called Corozal in Puerto Rico.
-Growing up, I was constantly exposed to the challenges of animal overpopulation and neglect that are prevalent across the island.
-Limited government support for animal welfare programs, economic hardship, and a lack of education on proper animal care are ongoing issues that continue to affect my community.
+Growing up, I was exposed to the challenges of animal overpopulation and neglect across the island.
+Limited government support for animal welfare, economic hardship, and a lack of education on proper animal care continue to affect my community.

-These experiences motivated me to pursue a career in veterinary medicine and become part of the solution.
-I wanted to gain the knowledge and skills necessary to provide high-quality medical care to animals while also promoting community education and responsible pet ownership.
-From a young age, I knew I wanted to create lasting change in my hometown by improving access to veterinary care and helping build a stronger foundation for animal welfare in Puerto Rico.
-I now look forward to becoming licensed and being able to formally begin making plans to contribute to meaningful and lasting change in my community.
+These experiences motivated me to pursue a career in veterinary medicine and be part of the solution.
+I wanted to gain the knowledge and skills necessary to provide high-quality care while promoting community education and responsible pet ownership.
+From a young age, I knew I wanted to create lasting change in my hometown by improving access to veterinary care and strengthening animal welfare in Puerto Rico.
+I now look forward to becoming licensed and beginning to make a meaningful, lasting impact in my community.

 Can you describe a typical day in your life as a student at UTCVM?

-As a senior student, my schedule changes approximately every two weeks depending on my current rotation.
-Right now, I am on my internal medicine rotation.
-Although this rotation has its challenges, it has been one of my favorites so far.
+As a senior student, my schedule changes about every two weeks depending on my rotation.
+Right now, I am on internal medicine, which, despite its challenges, has been one of my favorites so far.
 Our week is divided into “appointment days” and “transfer days.”

-On appointment days, the workflow is generally more structured.
-The day before, I am assigned or select a case to see the next morning.
-I prepare by reviewing the patient’s medical history, reading through previous records, and developing a list of differential diagnoses and potential diagnostic plans.
-The following day, I examine my patient, discuss my findings and plan with the house officer and clinician, and then continue with any necessary diagnostics or treatments.
+On appointment days, the workflow is more structured.
+The day before, I am assigned or select a case to see the next morning and prepare by reviewing the patient’s medical history and records and developing differential diagnoses and potential diagnostic plans.
+The following day, I examine the patient, discuss my findings with the house officer and clinician, and proceed with any needed diagnostics or treatments.

 Katherine Lopez wearing surgical gear performs surgery on an animal under a blue surgical blanket.

-Transfer days, on the other hand, are more unpredictable.
-Around 3 a.m., we receive the transfer list to see if any patients from the emergency service have been transferred to the internal medicine service.
-I typically arrive at the hospital by 6 a.m. to perform morning treatments and assess my patients.
-From there, the day follows a similar pattern to appointment days: reviewing cases, formulating plans, and providing patient care.
-Depending on whether my patients remain hospitalized overnight, I usually finish my day between 5 and 6 p.m.
+Transfer days are more unpredictable.
+Around 3 a.m., we receive the transfer list to see if any emergency cases have been transferred to the internal medicine service.
+I typically arrive by 6 a.m. to perform morning treatments and assess patients.
+From there, the day follows a similar pattern: reviewing cases, formulating plans, and providing care under the guidance of faculty.
+Depending on whether my patients remain hospitalized overnight, I usually finish between 5 and 6 p.m.

 What has been your most memorable or rewarding experience at UTCVM so far?

-I have had many memorable experiences at UTCVM, but the one that I will always treasure, and that has had the greatest impact on my career, was being selected as the recipient of the Ingram Scholarship.
-This scholarship is one of the most prestigious awards given to a UT veterinary student, and receiving it was an incredibly meaningful moment for me.
+I have had many memorable experiences at the UT College of Veterinary Medicine, but the one I will always treasure the most is being selected as the recipient of the Ingram Scholarship, one of the most prestigious awards given to a UT veterinary student.

 It represented more than just financial support; it was a recognition of my hard work, perseverance, and dedication throughout my academic journey.
-Knowing that my efforts, resilience, and commitment to the field were acknowledged by the faculty and donors reaffirmed my motivation to continue striving for excellence.
-This achievement strengthened my confidence and reminded me of the importance of perseverance and integrity in pursuing my professional goals.
-It also inspired me to one day give back to future veterinary students in the same way this scholarship has supported me.
+Knowing that my efforts and commitment were acknowledged by the faculty and donors reaffirmed my motivation to strive for excellence.
+This achievement strengthened my confidence, reinforced the importance of perseverance and integrity, and inspired me to one day give back to future veterinary students in the same way this scholarship has supported me.

 What subjects within veterinary medicine interest you the most, and why?